 The arterial and venous systems need to be able to constrict and dilate so that proper blood pressure is maintained and also so all of the cells of the body get an adequate blood flow.

 The cardiovascular system of the body is truly a miracle.
 This series of pumps and pipes literally is able to supply the billions of cells in the body with all their essential needs, and it does this in an environment of constantly changing needs.

-You need to put your thinking cap on for the next two sections.
-We will try to make this as painless as possible.
+You need to put your thinking cap on for the next two sections on physiology and pathophysiology.
+We will try to make this as painless as possible by repeating important concepts, and doing it from a different point of view or using a different example.
 You might even want to read the physiology and pathophysiology sections more than once, since they are the basis for the symptoms and treatment of congestive heart failure (CHF).
 Lets give it a try….

 Before we get into the details of how it all works in a normal heart and a failing heart, lets expose ourselves to some additional medical terminology.
 We will repeat this terminology several times in our discussion of physiology and pathophysiology.

 |cardiac output- the amount of blood in cc’s the heart pumps through the body each minute.||stroke volume – the amount of blood pumped out of the heart with each individual beat of the heart.|

 |heart rate -the number of times the heart beats each minute.||contractility – refers to the inherent strength of the myocardium to contract and pump blood.|

 |end diastole – the amount of blood left in the heart chambers after the heart’s relaxation phase (diastole)||myocardial oxygen consumption (MVO2)- the amount of oxygen required by the heart muscle for a contraction.|